 Puerto Vallarta, in particular, has become a very well-rounded tourism hub.
 You’ll find all the creature comforts you value when traveling, but with everything that makes your trip really feel like an exotic getaway.

-We’ve put together a list of things to do that encompasses all the best that Puerto Vallarta has to offer so that you can get the most out of your visit to this beautiful Mexican city.
+We’ve put together a list of things to do that encompasses all the best that Puerto Vallarta offers so that you can get the most out of your visit to this beautiful Mexican city.

 View this post on Instagram